Trash culture: Internet culture

 A person dressed as Pepe the Frog, a character known from internet memes.

-Memes, a cornerstone of internet culture, embody trash culture through their humor, absurdity, and accessibility, blending social commentary with lowbrow aesthetics.
-By recycling images and using exaggerated humor, they shape participatory and irreverent cultural dialogues, reflecting the broader internet culture's embrace of the outrageous, ironic, and deliberately lowbrow.
+Memes, as a part of internet culture, embody trash culture through their humor, absurdity, and accessibility, blending social commentary with lowbrow aesthetics.
+By recycling images and using exaggerated humor, they shape participatory and cultural dialogues, reflecting the broader internet culture's embrace of the outrageous, ironic, and deliberately lowbrow.
 Meme culture exemplifies this with its rapid proliferation of absurd, crude, and sometimes offensive humor, as seen in trends like "deep-fried" memes, the absurdity of "Shrekposting", and viral formats like the "Sigma grindset" parody.

-AI-generated images have become widespread on social media, with the 'Shrimp Jesus' meme gaining traction as a surreal example, some of these developments being colloquially labelled "brainrot".
+AI slop has become widespread on social media, with the 'Shrimp Jesus' meme gaining traction as a surreal example, some of these developments being colloquially labelled "brainrot".
 Spam accounts, boosted by bot followers, flood timelines with feel-good stories to drive traffic to low-quality sites.

-Platforms like TikTok and YouTube amplify trash culture through viral challenges, including the "Cinnamon Challenge" or the intentionally chaotic "Mukbang" videos, where excess and spectacle are central themes.
+Platforms like TikTok and YouTube amplify trash culture through viral challenges, including the "Cinnamon Challenge" or "Mukbang" videos, where excess and spectacle are central themes.
 Communities such as Reddit’s r/trashy and 4chan actively share niche, shocking, or deliberately cringeworthy content, often laced with irony or satire.
 "Stan" culture, particularly on Twitter and Tumblr, leans into trash culture by exaggerating adoration of celebrities through fan edits or memes that parody their public personas, turning them into exaggerated archetypes.
 A trash-stream is a type of live broadcast where the host engages in shocking, dangerous, or humiliating acts, often for monetary donations from viewers.
 Additionally, reality TV-inspired drama, including public online feuds or staged "cancellation" controversies, mirrors the sensationalism and spectacle-driven focus of trash culture.